bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Selective component and directive inclusion in module bundlers

-When using a module bundler you can optionally import only specific components groups, components and/or directives.
+When using a module bundler you can optionally import only specific components groups (plugins), components and/or directives.

 ### Component groups and directives as Vue plugins

-You can import component groups and directives as Vue plugins by importing the component group or directive directory:
+You can import component groups and directives as Vue plugins by importing from the `components` or `directives` directory:

 <!-- eslint-disable import/first, import/no-duplicates -->